 - 75% of all aluminum ever manufactured in North America is still, (through recycling), in use today.

-4. (PET) Plastic A Minor Prince of The Kingdom
+4. (PET) Plastic Is a Minor Prince of the Kingdom

 Although it is a popular recycling program, plastics recycling is far from being as successful as the other leading materials.